martinmfischer/Writing-Your-First-R-Package/README.md

 ```

 ### Create first release
+If you follow the steps, you would have written your first package.
+Seriously, it is that simple.
 ```
 usethis::use_release_issue()
 ```

 ### Install your package
-If you follow the steps, you would have your first package ready to be installed.
-Seriously, it is that simple.
 You could use the follow code to install (before putting it on CRAN)
 ```
 devtools::install_github("justinchuntingho/myfirstpkg")
 ```